carlosp420/nymphalidae_diversification/MS_revised.md

 intervals in Fig. S4).
 A BiSSE analysis to test whether the trait "feeding on Apocynaceae" had any effect on increased net diversification rates found similar speciation rates for lineages feeding on Apocynaceae and other plants (Fig. S5).
-It has been shown that BiSSE performs poorly under certain conditions [@davis2013].
-However, our data has adequate number of taxa under analysis (more than 300 tips), adequate speciation bias (between 1.5x and 2.0x), character state bias (around 8x) and extinction bias (around 4x) for the analysis of Solanaceae hostplants.
-Thus, BiSSE is expected to produce robust results [@davis2013].

 ## Discussion
 ### Effects of phylogenetic uncertainty on the performance of MEDUSA